quan612/TestPlaneTicket/README.md

  ```

 ## Acknowledgments
-The project follows guidelines from following:
+The project follows guidelines from the following:

 [ClueCumberReport](https://github.com/trivago/cluecumber-report-plugin)